Skip to main content

 • Needing to update your outdated properties,

-The good news is that modern FP&A teams, with the support of dynamic planning systems and better-connected data, power better decision-making and timely analytics.
-Integrating your FP&A into the decision-making process and modern FP&A techniques boost forecasts and your decisionsimpact and accuracy.
-But which methods work best for the healthcare sector, lets take a look:
+The good news is that modern FP&A tools, with the support of and integrated data, power better decision-making and timely analytics.
+Integrating modern FP&A techniques could boost forecast accuracy and your decision impact, lets take a look.

 1. Rolling Forecasts

-Probably the most significant evolution in the FP&A planning process in modern times is Rolling Forecasts.
+A significant evolution in the FP&A planning process is rolling forecasts.
 A rolling forecast is a tool FP&A teams can use to make planning a continuous process that lives and breathes with the organization.

-Where static plans used to last for a calendar year and then you’d develop a new one, rolling forecasts continue into the next period naturally, with FP&A setting the duration for usually rolling 12-month forecasts or quarter-by-quarter or month-by-month.
+Where static plans used to last for a calendar year, rolling forecasts continue into the next period naturally, with FP&A setting the duration for usually rolling 12-month forecasts or quarter-by-quarter or month-by-month.

 To do this, the most critical step for a rolling forecast system is setting your forecast period length.
 The longer the period, the less accurate the forecast is likely to be.
-However, though more accurate, shorter forecasting periods require significantly more input and resource to be updated regularly.
-So, its about striking a balance that fits your organization.
+However, though more accurate, shorter forecasting periods require significantly more input and resources to be updated regularly.

 2. Driver-based planning